thepipelinetool/thepipelinetool/README.md

 Find more examples [here](https://github.com/thepipelinetool/thepipelinetool/tree/main/thepipelinetool/examples)

 ## Deployment
-The pipeline files must be placed inside `DAGS_DIR` for both the server and workers to access.
+The pipeline files must be placed inside `PIPELINES_DIR` for both the server and workers to access.
 Visit the [template](https://github.com/thepipelinetool/thepipelinetool_template) project for the docker-compose.yml example

 ## Advanced